Almonds

 Macadamia Nuts

-Adding nuts and seed to your diet can yield heart health benefits.
-Macadamia nuts also contain fiber that help with digestion.
+Adding nuts and seeds to your diet can yield heart health benefits.
+Macadamia nuts also contain fiber that helps with digestion.

 Eating Tip: Crush 2 tbsp macadamia nuts.
-Dip one 3 ounce portion of chicken breast or 4 ounce piece of fish in low fat milk, then press nuts to adhere.
-Bake at 350 F for 10-20 minutes on until done.
+Dip one 3-ounce portion of chicken breast or 4-ounce piece of fish in low-fat milk, then press nuts to adhere.
+Bake at 350 F for 10-20 minutes until done.

 Natural Peanut Butter